sejals2/Gym_website/README.md

 # Gym_website
-I developed this website using HTML5 &amp; CSS3.
+I developed this website using HTML5 & CSS3.